EusebiuSeby/Portfolio/README.md

-# This is my porfolio representing my iOS journey so far.
+# These are the first apps that started my iOS journey.
 © Pudilic Eusebiu - iOS Developer